johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Now give yourself permission to execute the script.
 Execute the following command:
-`sudo chmod 777 /usr/local/bin/qrmenu`
+`sudo chmod 777 /usr/local/bin/menu`

 ????

 Now lets make an icon for this menu and put it on the task bar.
-Get a nice icon from the internet to represent the qrmenu and save it to the following directory:
+Get a nice icon from the internet to represent the menu and save it to the following directory:
 `/usr/share/icons/`
 Be sure to convert it to the png format using a paint like program before saving it to the pi.
 I called my icon **GPG.png**